-Why Traditional Weightlifting Fails Most People
+Why Traditional Weightlifting Fails Most People (part 2 of 10)

 Love the iron, but hate the plateaus?
 The problem often isn’t your effort—it’s the physics.
 Traditional constant‑load lifting ignores your body’s changing leverage through a rep. You end up setting the load for the weakest angle (bottom of a squat or press), which under‑loads the rest of the motion.
 Over months, that looks like sticky reps, cranky joints, and stalled progress.